projetmbc-tools/for-dev/multimd/readme/no-about.md

 Without the special `about.yaml` file
 -------------------------------------

-If you are not using an `about.yaml` file, the `Builder` class looks for all the `MD` files to merge them into one, ordering the files using `natsorted` from the package `natsort`.
+Without an `about.yaml` file, all the `MD` files will be merged into one after sorting them in a "natural" order.